chriscanipe/Data-Vis-Spring-2015/week-1/first-assigment.md

 http://readwrite.com/2013/10/02/github-for-beginners-part-2

-**2) This week’s assignment** is to create a JSON data object from the baseball card I gave you in class.
+**2) This week’s assignment (DUE SATURDAY 1/24 AT NOON)** is to create a JSON data object from the baseball card I gave you in class.
 First things first, please read this tutorial on the JSON data format. http://www.w3schools.com/json/

 You can use my own example as a guide: https://github.com/chriscanipe/Data-Vis-Spring-2015/blob/master/week-1/js/baseballcard.json